Raigyo/workshop-mobile/readme.md

 *July 2019*

 > 🔨 Pong game for Android.
 Workshop by [Antony Rizzitelli](https://github.com/Upd4ting/Workshop-Mobile/blob/master/Pong/README.md).
 Language used: NativeScript, an open source framework for building truly native mobile apps with Angular, Vue.js, TypeScript, or JavaScript.
+It also uses the external module 'tinyengine'.

 * * *